qdrant/landing_page/qdrant-landing/content/articles/immutable.md

 ## What immutability can improve exactly?

-Large part of immutable advantage comes from the fact, that we know the exact data we need to put into the structure even before we start building it.
+A large part of immutable advantage comes from the fact, that we know the exact data we need to put into the structure even before we start building it.
-Simplest example is a sorted array: we would know exactly how many elements we have to put into the array, so we can allocate exact amount of memory once.
+The simplest example is a sorted array: we would know exactly how many elements we have to put into the array, so we can allocate the exact amount of memory once.

 More complex data structures might require additional statistics to be collected before the structure is built.
-Qdrant-related example of this is Scalar Quantization: on order to select proper quantization levels, we have to know the distribution of the data.
+Qdrant-related example of this is Scalar Quantization: in order to select proper quantization levels, we have to know the distribution of the data.

 (Image with quatiles here)

-Computing this distribution is requires knowing all the data in advance, but once we have it, applying scalar quantization is a simple operation.
+Computing this distribution requires knowing all the data in advance, but once we have it, applying scalar quantization is a simple operation.

-Let's take a look at non-exhaustive list of data structures and potential improvements we can get from making them immutable:
+Let's take a look at a non-exhaustive list of data structures and potential improvements we can get from making them immutable:

 |Function| Mutable Data Structure | Immutable Alternative | Potential improvements |
 |----|------|------|------------------------|